 Character Development: One example of major character development is Felurian who was a narcissistic personality when she "met" Kvothe.
 Even after they came to a truce, her lessons and other nice things she did for him were motivated by how it helped her.
 However, after Kvothe's ordeal with the Cthaeh, Felurian was moved to genuine pity for Kvothe, something that was apparently so rare for her she hadn't any idea how to comfort him.

 Kvothe works on an intricate and difficult bit of artificiery that uses a kind of chemical that can seep through the skinnote This is a real thing, as is much of the magic in the story, albeit with fantastical effects.
-DMSO, or dimethyl sulfoxide is an example of such a delivery agent, many compounds will dissolve in it, and it moves readily through the skin, making it an effective delivery agent, and the text stresses the danger when, after getting a single drop on his sleeve, he cautiously lifts the cloth away from his skin with tongs and cuts it off with scissors rather than risk touching it.
+DMSO, or dimethyl sulfoxide is an example of such a delivery agent, many compounds will dissolve in it, and it moves readily through the skin, making it an effective delivery agent.
+It gets even worse when the sulfoxide group is replaced with mercury.
+The main researcher on dimethyl mercury had a drop of the compound fall on her rubber gloved hand, and was dead five months later of severe mercury poisoning., and the text stresses the danger when, after getting a single drop on his sleeve, he cautiously lifts the cloth away from his skin with tongs and cuts it off with scissors rather than risk touching it.
 Later, he's drugged using that exact same method.

 Chivalrous Pervert: As of book two, Kvothe Really Gets Around, but he's very careful not to make any unwanted advances, and he has nothing but disgust for men who treat women poorly.